NithinKalidas/Appian/Project.md

 Roles and Responsibilities:
 My roles and responsibilities to work on assigned (align with) user story, development performing unit testing and so on.

+Current Work Item,
+Working on user story related to send back cases from operation maker to operation checker